On weakly and strongly popular rankings

 It is trivial to see for all other pairs of voters $\{a,b\}$ that if $a<b$ then all voters prefer $a$ to~$b$.
 Hence in particular $\pi$ is $\left(\frac{3}{4}-\varepsilon\right)$-sorted.

-We now show that ranking $\sigma=[2,1],[4,3],\ldots [4j+2,4j+1]$ is preferred to $\pi$ by a majority of all voters, namely by all $2j+1$ voters in~$V_{2}$.
+We now show that ranking $\sigma=[2,1],[4,3],\ldots [4j+2,4j+1]$ is preferred to $\pi$ by an absolute majority of all voters, namely by all $2j+1$ voters in~$V_{2}$.
 Each voter in $V_{2}$ has exactly $j+1$ blocks with decreasing order and $j$ blocks with increasing order.
-Thus, each of them would rather have all pairs in decreasing order than all pairs in increasing order. \myqed\end{proof} Theorem\dmrev{~\ref{tightc}} is thus established. \end{proof}
+Therefore, each of them would rather have all pairs in decreasing order than all pairs in increasing order. \myqed\end{proof} Theorem\dmrev{~\ref{tightc}} is thus established. \end{proof}